 User/UE subscription and/or authorization (can be specific to each preferred relay, or a group of users, e.g., vehicle owner’s family members, friends, etc);

 User/UE or relay geographical location, time of the day, load, speed

-[PR 5.5-1] The 5G system shall support mechanisms to control UEs selection of mobile base station relays (e.g. mounted on vehicles) and UEs access to the 5G network via a mobile base station relay, based on user preference, e.g. for manual selection of a specific relay.

-[PR 5.6-2] The 5G system shall provide means to ensure that UEs (e.g. inside a vehicle), once provided with 5G access and connectivity via a mobile base station relay (e.g. mounted on the vehicle), remain connected via the relay.
+User preference

-[PR 5.8-1] The 5G system shall be able to provide a means to perform load balancing among mobile base station relays (e.g. mounted on vehicles).
+[PR-5.17-1] The 5G system shall be able to support RAN sharing via mobile base station relays (e.g. mounted on vehicles).

-NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ mobile base station relays) to be able to optimize the load of network resources whenever possible

-[PR 5.9-1]: The 5G system shall support providing location service for the UEs accessing to the 5GS network via a mobile base station relay (e.g. mounted on a vehicle).
+Multi-link connectivity

-[PR 5.9-2]: The 5G system shall support providing location information to a requesting UE or other location entity, for UEs accessing the 5GS network via a mobile base station relay (e.g. mounted on a vehicle), considering e.g. specific location granularity, and efficient UE power consumption.
+[PR.5.13.6-2] The 5G system shall be able to provide simultaneously fora UE with both link without a mobile base station and link via a mobile base station relay (e.g. mounted on a vehicle).

-[PR.5.15.6-1] The 5G System shall be able to support dynamic deployment and configuration of one or more mobile base station relays (e.g. mounted on vehicles) for providing ad-hoc indoor coverage extension in specific locations.

-[PR5.16.6-1] The 5G System shall be able to support mobile base station relays (e.g. mounted on vehicles) using NR satellite access to connect to a remote donor RAN node via a satellite link.

-[PR-5.17-1] The 5G system shall be able to support RAN sharing between multiple PLMNs for UEs connected to 5G network via mobile base station relays (e.g. mounted on vehicles), where the donor RAN node is able to inter-connect to the multiple 5G core networks sharing the RAN.

-NOTE: the above requirement assumes that the mobile base station relays broadcast all PLMN-Ids of the sharing PLMN operators.

-[PR.5.13.6-2] The 5G system shall be able to support simultaneous UE connectivity to RAN, using a direct UE access link to the macro RAN together with an access link via a mobile base station relay (e.g. mounted on a vehicle).
+[PR 5.x-001] The 5G system shall be able to provide simultaneously for a UE with multiple links via different mobile base station relays (e.g. mounted on different vehicles).

 Mobility and Service Continuity

-[PR 5.7-1] The 5G system shall be able to provide a means to optimize cell selection and minimize unnecessary cell reselection (between mobile base station relays or between mobile base station relays and macro RAN) in the presence of mobile base station relays (e.g. mounted on vehicles).
+[PR 5.7-1] The 5G system shall be able to provide a means to optimize cell selection, minimize unnecessary cell reselection and optimize energy efficiency(between mobile base station relays or between mobile base station relays and macro RAN) in the presence of mobile base station relays (e.g. mounted on vehicles).

 NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ mobile base station relays) to be able to optimize UE (re)selection of a mobile base station relay, e.g., in a vehicle where the UE is on board (or that moved together so far or that is expected to move together).